 - When mixture is hot and chocolate chips are melted, change the setting to warm.

 - Stir hot chocolate again just before serving.
 Top with your favorite garnishes and enjoy.
 We love whipped cream, chocolate drizzles, sprinkles, etc.

 - Refrigerate any leftovers!

 Now that all of your hot chocolate bar prep work is done, you can relax!
-Go sit and cozy up by the fire with a warm mug of hot cocoa and a Hallmark Christmas movie.
+Go sit and cozy up by the fire with a warm mug of hot cocoa and a Hallmark Christmas movie or a good book.

 Looking for more classy Christmas tablescapes to celebrate this year?
 Take a look at these 10 Christmas themed tables that are both elegant and budget friendly!
 You can also get ideas from one of my previous Christmas tablescapes on a budget.